codahale/lockstitch/design.md

   (_, plaintext) ← open(aead, "message", ciphertext, tag) // Open the ciphertext.
   plaintext                                               // Return the plaintext or an error.
 ```

+This construction is IND-CCA2-secure (i.e. both IND-CPA and INT-CTXT) under the following
+assumptions:

+1. AEGIS-128L is AEAD-secure when used with a unique nonce and a fixed associated data string.
+2. SHA-256 is indistinguishable from a random oracle when hashing the transcript.
+3. SHA-256 is PRF-secure when hashing a counter.

 #### Expanded Transcript